London Data Summit 2026

 • How GPU rental and spot pricing indices (including H100, A100, and B200) are built and distributed across public platforms and Bloomberg

-• Alternative datasets powering GPU pricing: rental markets, transactions, utilization signals, and non-retail sources
+• Alternative datasets powering GPU pricing: rental markets, transactions, utilisation signals, and non-retail sources

 • Why token pricing and token transaction volumes matter as a new proxy for compute demand